 10 Things You Should Know Before Addressing, Assembling, and Mailing Your Wedding Invitations

-If you're thick in the middle of wedding planning, you likely have your wedding stationery suite picked out and ready to go.
+If you're in the middle of wedding planning, you likely have your big-day stationery suite picked out and ready to go.
 Before you eagerly pop those fresh-off-the-press paper goods in the mail, however, you'll want to research everything there is to know about properly formatting all of the information typically included on the invite.
-Like with most things wedding-related, there's a code of conduct to follow when addressing guests, assembling pieces in a specific order, and (most importantly!) choosing a time to send.
+Like with most things wedding-related, there's a code of conduct to follow when addressing wedding invitations and guests, assembling invitation pieces in a specific order, and (most importantly!) choosing a time to send.

 Thankfully, these must-know wedding invitation tips will help you mail your invites without a hitch.
 Trust us—you'll find this cheat sheet particularly helpful when it comes time to put together all of the elements that actually go inside the envelope—including that second "inner" envelope.
 If you're already confused, don't be.
 While these invitation customs have history, there are endless ways to make your paper suite your own—but it's important to nail down a few of the bigger rules, to ensure that the invites make it into your guests' hands safe and sound.